-The JOBS page displays defaulted to the CURRENT tab.

-- 2. To display jobs that have completed, select the ENDED tab - 3.
+- 1 In the Menu Pane, select D Jobs. - The JOBS page displays with the CURRENT tab selected. - 2.
+To display jobs that have completed, select the ENDED tab. - 3.
 Use the Filter Jobs control to refine the jobs displayed. - 4.
-To view the details of a job, select the link in the Job Type column.
+To view the details of a job, click the link in the Type column for the job.
 The job details dialog displays.